 9. Organic Pads and Tampons

 If standard tampons or pads are still the best fit for you and your needs, look for organic pads.
-L. Organic Cotton Tampons (link to read reviews on Amazon) are made from Global Organic Textile Standard (GOTS) certified organic cotton and contain no chemical bleaching, rayon, fragrances, or dyes.
+L. Organic Cotton Tampons and L. Organic Pads (link to read reviews on Amazon) are made from Global Organic Textile Standard (GOTS) certified organic cotton and contain no chemical bleaching, rayon, fragrances, or dyes.
 The plastic applicator is BPA-free and they come at an economical price.

 L. is a company committed to increasing access to personal care products for people all over the world.
 For every tampon, pad, or liner purchased, L. provides access to a pad for a woman who is in need.
 A great natural product from a brand you can actually feel good about.

 It’s estimated that the average woman goes through 11,000 sanitary items or 250-300 pounds (113 kg-136 kg) in her lifetime, which is way too much waste tossed into the environment!
 Most big brand companies produce their period products with 90% plastic and many contain chemicals, making them unrecyclable.
 Ultimately, these items end up sitting in a landfill for eternity.